 New Loan Manager – Basics

 With our most recent update, LoanPro is adding a New Loan Manager to LMS.
 This new tool simplifies the appearance of the search bar, allows you to save multiple searches, and streamlines the process for initiating servicing actions — plus, countless other small changes to make the New Loan Manager a smooth, intuitive tool.
-For the time being, you'll be able to use either the New Loan Manager or the Classic Loan Manager, but the older tool will be deprecated (likely in June of 2022).
+For the time being, you'll be able to use either the New Loan Manager or the Classic Loan Manager, but we plan to gradually phase out the Classic Loan Manager as everyone gets comfortable with the new one.

 This article will cover the New Loan Manager's basic functions and changes from the old tool, and our article New Loan Manager – Next Steps will go in detail about how to use it.